 The Law School launched the International Immersion Program (IIP) in February 2012 to provide support to students seeking substantive, immersive international experiences and to help prepare students to enter an increasingly globalized profession.
 An IIP trip includes preparation sessions in Chicago, lectures and other substantive academic programming in the host country, and a post-trip seminar.
 The IIP budget comes from both participant-raised funds and the Law School resources.
 All international programs are subject to change due to the security situation in host countries.

-Application deadline is 6th October 2014.
+Application deadline for the 2014-2015 IIP is 6th October 2014 and applicants may expect to learn whether they've been selected by 15th October 22014.
 To apply for the Program, submit the application materials (an application form for each trip, a trip specific research proposal, a fundraising proposal, a recent resume, and an unofficial law school transcript or an undergraduate transcript for 1Ls) to the International Programs Director Aican Nguyen via email to email@example.com.

 - Research Paper and Trip Report Requirements: Prior to the trips, each participant will choose a trip specific research topic and conduct research.
 Each student’s final research paper will be placed in his or her permanent academic file at the Law School and uploaded on the Library’s site Chicago Unbound.
 IIP participants must submit their research papers no later than 30 days after return from the trip.
 Papers should be 15-20 pages double-spaced.